-The unit will be insulated with fibre glass insulation to the walls and roofs.
-The walls will be insulated with 100 mm insulant and the roofs with a 200 mm insulant.
-The U value will be <0.4 W/m °C and therefore condensation on the inner lining of the buildings will be eliminated and the solar heat gain into the houses will be minimal.
+The broiler houses will be insulated with fibre glass insulation to the walls and roofs.
+The walls will be insulated with 100mm insulant and the roofs with a 200mm insulant.
+The U value will be <0.4 W/m2 °C and therefore condensation on the inner lining of the buildings will be eliminated and the solar heat gain into the houses will be minimal.